-Task Group 5 is focused on the effects of UV radiation, which for many PV materials is coupled to temperature and humidity.
+Task Group 5 is focused on the effects of ultraviolet (UV) radiation, which for many photovoltaic (PV) materials is coupled to temperature and humidity.

 Light (especially UV radiation) can cause changes in modules including discoloration, reduced adhesion at interfaces, embrittlement, light-induced degradation, and solarization.
 The components affected by UV in PV modules includes the: encapsulant, backsheet, edge seal, glass, cable jacketing, connectors, and the junction-box.
-Few institutions have the capability to irradiate full-sized modules because the application of high fidelity AM1.5 light in large areas is expensive.
-An often-used strategy has been to apply the stresses to either material coupons or a smaller version of a module.
-Task Group 5, however, aims to standardize the test conditions (including the UV sources, UV irradiance, temperature, and humidity) used to age specimens of all sizes.
-Including the issues of delamination and subsequent corrosion, the scope of Task Group 5 overlaps the scope of Task Group 3.
+Few institutions have the capability to irradiate full-sized modules because the application of high-fidelity AM1.5 light in large areas is expensive.
+An often-used strategy has been to apply the stresses to either material coupons or a smaller version of a module (“mini-modules”).

-Related standards efforts in progress include: the module climate and applications test protocol, IEC 62892-1; a UV aging standard examining the optical durability of encapsulation, IEC 62892-3; the PV materials and components weathering standard, IEC 62788-7-2; the PV encapsulation materials standard series, IEC 62788-1-; and the backsheet and frontsheet materials standard series, IEC 62788-2; and the guidelines for qualifying PV modules, components, and materials for operation at high temperature, IEC TS 63126 ED1.
+Related standards efforts in progress include: a UV aging standard examining the optical durability of encapsulation, IEC 62788-1-7; the PV materials and components weathering standard, IEC 62788-7-2; the PV encapsulation materials standard series, IEC 62788-1; the backsheet and frontsheet materials standard series, IEC 62788-2; and the guidelines for qualifying PV modules, components, and materials for operation at high temperature, IEC TS 63126 ED1.